 Gaining Instant Access to Accurate Data

-Today, Trimble has immediate, daily access to the IHS CAPS+4D Enterprise Solution – with its world-class database and XML feed – that covers approximately 37,000 of the company’s parts and contains compliance data on 92 percent of them.
+Today, Trimble has immediate, daily access to an Enterprise Solution with IHS Markit’s world-class database and XML feed – that covers approximately 37,000+ of the company’s parts and contains compliance data on 92 percent of them.
 As a result, the Trimble team is more confident than ever that their decisions will be based on information that is up-to-date, accurate and easy to find.

 Our intellectual property is more robust, and our products continue to stay compliant to worldwide standards thanks to the IHS database with the XML feed.